 Our Therapeutic Services

-In the 1920’s Margaret Lowenfeld developed the technique we now call Sandtray Therapy.
-She was a woman with deep insight into the mind of children, teenagers, adolescents and adults.
-Her method has helped hundreds and thousands of clients to understand their childhood issues and help them express these using the nonverbal, expressive therapy of Sandtray.
-Sand play is a right brained integrative therapy for; children/adolescents who are having difficulty expressing their emotions, children/adolescents who are non verbal due to intellectual disability, trauma or non English speaking.
+In the 1920’s Margaret Lowenfeld child pediatrician, developed the technique we now call Sandtray Therapy.
+Sandtray Therapy helps clients understand issues and help them express feelings and emotions using the nonverbal, expressive therapy of Sandtray.
+Sand play is a right brained integrative therapy for; children/adolescents who are having difficulty expressing their emotions, non verbal due to intellectual disability, trauma or non English speaking.

 Fiona is an awesome Counsellor, would highly recommend for families, couples, kids and adults.
 As one of Australia’s leading clinical Sandtray Therapist, Fiona is highly professional, with a passion that is contagious.
 Highly recommend Fiona and her training, well worth the investment